 Before going further on the implications of intermediaries on VAT management, let's focus on the definition of this rather particular role.

 It can be defined as a person or a company that acts as a “bridge” between two other parties in a commercial transaction.
-In other words, the intermediary facilitates the sale of goods or services between a seller or supplier (commentator) and a buyer (the customer).
+In other words, the intermediary facilitates the sale of goods or services between a seller or supplier (commentator) and a buyer (the customer). and who can carry out these transactions on behalf (mandate) of commercial companies, producers, etc.

 Benefit